bratinghosh/trade-reporting-app/README.md

 9. junit

 ## Setup
+1. Create a `trade-reports` folder in the base directory.
+All the trade reports will be saved in this folder.
-1. Open the project in IntelliJ.
+2. Open the project in IntelliJ.
-2. The database is populated with test data present in `src/main/resources/data.sql` file.
+3. The database is populated with test data present in `src/main/resources/data.sql` file.

 ## Starting the application
 1. Build and run the application in IntelliJ.